Yarhibol: Cult

 It seems that Yarhibol's cult was long entrenched in Palmyra, since he was worshiped by the Amorites, who are considered the earliest known inhabitants of the area.
 Until a specific iconography of the deity was created, he was undoubtedly worshiped in the form of Baetylus.
 It is assumed that in the cella of the Palmyrene temple of Bel, the northern niche contained the statues of the trinity of gods, including Yarhibol.
 The material confirmation of the local cult were found in form of olive votive lamps with his representations and relevant inscriptions, as well as temple tesserae, on which Yarhibol is featured, for example, with Aglibol and in the Bela triad.
 The popularity of this deity would also be emphasized by the use of his name as a proper name by the inhabitants of Palmyra, as evidenced in the discovered local inscriptions.

 The caravan route contributed to a certain spread, or at least to transfer, of his cult further east, as evidenced by its finding in the sanctuary in Dura Europos discovered by JH Breasted and F. Cumont.
 The dating of local frescoes shows that the cult of the Palmyrene triad in the Roman era was maintained there at least during the 2nd century AD (after 145).

+Parallels in Mandaeism

+Nasoraia (2022) and van Rompaey (2011) note many resemblances regarding the names and artistic depictions of Yarhibol and the Mandaean uthra Hibil Ziwa (also known as Yawar-Hibil when combined with the epithet Yawar).